 - Place all the ingredients in a bowl and mix.
 The more you work the mixture, the better they will keep their shape and not fall apart.

-- Roll into balls using about one tablespoon for each meatball.
+- Roll the beef mixture into balls using roughly one tablespoon for each meatball.

-- In a frying pan, place about one tablespoon of a Paleo-friendly fat such as coconut oil.
+- In a frying pan, place about one tablespoon of paleo-friendly fat such as coconut oil.

 - Once the oil is hot, add the meatballs.

-- Cook until well browned making sure you keep turning them.
+- Cook until well browned.
+Make sure you keep turning them, so they cook evenly.

 - Serve & Enjoy.

-- The oven method is typically a lot easier as you can just place in the oven and wait until it is cooked.
-Preheat the oven to 180°C or 350°F and place the balls onto an oven tray lined with baking paper and bake for 10-15 minutes or until golden brown.
+- Using the oven is typically a lot easier than using the stove as you can place the meatballs in the oven and wait until they are cooked.
+Preheat the oven to 180°C (350°F) and place the balls onto an oven tray lined with baking paper.
+Lastly, bake for 10-15 minutes or until cooked.

-- If you need to bulk these out, you can try adding some almond flour to the mix.
-Keep in mind you may need to add some more egg if you end up adding too much almond flour.
+- To make more meatballs out of a single batch, try adding some almond flour to the meatball mix.
+You may need to add another egg to counteract the almond flour.
 Adding too much almond flour will likely make the mixture go dry and crumbly.

 - The type of ground meat that you use is entirely up to you.
 This recipe will work fine with ground turkey, chicken, pork, and most other meats.

-The spicy meatballs are yet another paleo-friendly recipe that I highly recommend that you try out.
+The spicy meatballs are yet another paleo-friendly recipe that I highly recommend that you try.
 The meat is packed with flavor, and the homemade tomato sauce has a lovely zing to it.

-If you want to leave feedback, a variation or anything else on this Paleo meatballs recipe then be sure to drop us a comment below.
+If you want to leave feedback, a variation, or anything else on this paleo meatballs recipe, be sure to leave us a comment below.